Mattseph/online-shopping-visualization/README.md

 ## Dataset Attributes

-1. ID
+1. ID <br>
-Description: The unique identifier of each record in the dataset Data Type: Numeric
+Description: The unique identifier of each record in the dataset <br>
+Data Type: Numeric <br>
 2. CustomerID
 Description: Unique identifier for each customer.
 Data Type: Numeric